machine learning models

 1. Choose a Model

 Choose the right ML algorithm based on the problem type.
-It can be random forests, neutral networks, linear regression, etc.
+It can be random forests, neural networks, linear regression, etc.

 1. Model Design & Training